Robert-François Damiens

-Robert-François Damiens (/fr/; surname also recorded as Damier, /fr/; 9 January 1715 – 28 March 1757) was a French domestic servant whose attempted assassination of King Louis XV in 1757 culminated in his public execution.
+Robert-François Damiens (/fr/; surname also recorded as Damier /fr/; 9 January 1715 – 28 March 1757) was a French domestic servant whose attempted assassination of King Louis XV in 1757 culminated in his public execution.
 He was the last person to be executed in France by dismemberment, the traditional form of death penalty reserved for regicides.

 Early life

 Damiens was born on 9 January 1715 in La Thieuloye, a village near Arras in northern France.
 He enlisted in the army at an early age.
 After his discharge, he became a domestic servant at the college of the Jesuits in Paris.
 He was dismissed from there, as well as from other employments, for misconduct, which earned him the moniker Robert le Diable ("Robert the Devil").

-Damiens's motivation has always been debated, with some historians considering him to have been mentally unstable.
+Damiens' motivation has always been debated, with some historians considering him to have been mentally unstable.
 From his answers under interrogation, Damiens seems to have been put into a state of agitation by the uproar that followed the refusal of the French Catholic clergy to grant the holy sacraments to members of the Jansenist sect.
 He appears to have laid the ultimate blame for that on the king and so formed a plan to punish him.